autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 - External contributions (xfn across teams and orgs)

 ### Result:
-- Happy customenrs (REALLY IMPORTANT) - slack messages
+- Happy customenrs (REALLY IMPORTANT) - slack messages, can talk about how this is differentiated from D as well
 - nps score and csat score
-- launch point discovering
 - prevent SEVs and lead to faster resolution
-- Google analytics, DORA metrics
+- Positive feedback from engineers via slack about many topics - ex. during an outage they are able to more effectively debug due to things like oncall.
+Over 50% of engineering using it at least once a month
+- The links were effective at getting users to other parts of Clutch as well (Google analytics, DORA metrics), launch point discovering
+- This is about building a platform for others to build on

 ### Reflection:
 - Platforms are great
 - Similar to OpsLevel or Cortex.io (startups focused on this topic)
 - User suggestions / feedback are great
-- Audit log card - future improvement
+- Audit log card - future improvement / audit log stuff
 - Networking - added later
+- Migration card - replace mode reports
+- Could have some sort of tagging system / metadata system for projects
+- What could be improved?
+Estimation, method of doing tickets, customer video interviews before design (formal questions with UX researcher)

 ### 5 Whys:
 - Why did you use React/Typescript? - This is what was used in Clutch, it is industry standard, and convenient.